Home#

 A collaborative data challenge at the 4th IOER Conference “Space & Transformation”

-Welcome to the digital workspace of the Sustainability Transformation Hackathon (Format F5 of the 4th IOER Conference 2026).
+Welcome to the digital workspace of the Sustainability Transformation HaCLAthon (Format F5 of the 4th IOER Conference 2026).

-Internally, we simply call this the Conference Hack.
-Unlike traditional hackathons that require exhausting overnight coding marathons, this format is designed as a long-term, asynchronous collaborative data challenge.
+Unlike traditional hackathons that require exhausting overnight coding marathons, the HaCLAthon format is designed as a collaborative, long-term, asynchronous data challenge.

-This Jupyter Book serves as our central hub.
-Over the coming months, we will bring together spatial data analysts, planners, coders, and domain experts to explore how Artificial Intelligence and Open Data can foster participation and sustainability.
+This Jupyter Book serves as the central hub for the Sustainability Transformation HaCLAthon, a contribution format (F5) of the 4th IOER Conference 2026.
+Here, we bring together spatial data analysts, planners, coders, and domain experts to explore how Artificial Intelligence and Open Data can foster participation and sustainability.

 You can think of this book as a digital, interactive counterpart to traditional conference proceedings.
 We believe this format is perfectly suited for communicating visual stories, interactive web tools, and data-centric approaches.